NLP-CISUC/Dialog-State-Tracking-PT/README.md

 # Versions
 dialogos.json(12/07/2023) -> The First version of the dataset contains 512 test dialogues, 1003 services, and 3240 intents.
 The dialogues were translated over the period from February to July.

+dadosCoimbra.json (3/10/2023) -> The second version of the dataset contains the 512 test dialogs from the first version + 488 test dialogs that have been added.
+It has 6226 intentions.
+The dialogs were translated from August to October.